Accompanying Someone to Support Services

 Remember to look after yourself

-- Dealing with someone in distress can be really stressful and upsetting.
+· Dealing with someone in distress can be really stressful and upsetting.
 Be mindful of the impact this will have on your own mental health and try take time to do something for yourself.
-Try not to deal with it on your own but if you need to talk to someone, make sure you are not breaking confidence of your friend.
+Try not to deal with it on your own talk to someone you can trust who can help you support your friend through this difficult time.
+You can keep your friend’s confidentiality by not revealing names or identifying details but still confide in someone you trust to help you get the support needed.